 Provides skills related to earning a CDL for students whose primary career is not driving.
 Pre-trip inspection procedures and backing exercises.
 Designed for Pintle Hook restrictions.
-Restricted to students admitted to the following program(s): Gas Utility Construction & Srv

 Covers the laws pertaining to the operation of a commercial motor vehicle (CMV).
 This course also focuses on how to properly inspect a CMV and how to operate one safely.
 Each student progresses according to his or her own abilities with the assistance of an instructor.
 Student must be 18 years of age when class begins.
 This course is not eligible for financial aid.